Pess1/GoProgramming/day3hw/filematcher/README.md

-This is a simple program that compares the binary values of two files and prints out the percentage they match.
+This is a simple program that compares the content of two files and prints out the percentage they match.
 This program was done for Tero Karvinen's Go-Programming course.
 Link to course page: http://terokarvinen.com/2020/go-programming-course-2020-w22/

 You can run this program in Linux by typing ./filematcher --f1 *file1 name* --f2 *file2 name*